Mike D'Amato

-Michael Anthony D'Amato (born March 3, 1943) is a former American football defensive back.
-A safety, he played college football at Hofstra University, and played professionally in the American Football League for the New York Jets in the 1968 season.
-That season, the Jets defeated the Oakland Raiders in the AFL Championship game, and went on to humble the heavily favored NFL champion Baltimore Colts in the third AFL-NFL World Championship game.
+Michael Anthony D'Amato (March 3, 1941 – November 22, 2023) was an American professional football defensive back.
+A safety, he played college football at Hofstra University, and played in the American Football League (AFL) for the New York Jets in the 1968 season.
+That season, the Jets defeated the Oakland Raiders in the AFL Championship game, and went on to humble the heavily favored NFL champion Baltimore Colts in the third AFL-NFL World Championship game (retroactively known as Super Bowl III).
 He followed Jets center John Schmitt as the second Hofstra alumnus to play for the team.
-D'Amato is now Hofstra's Special Assistant to the President for Alumni Affairs.
+D'Amato was also Hofstra's Special Assistant to the President for Alumni Affairs.

-Hofstra University honored D'Amato in 2009 when it named the "Football and Lacrosse Traditions Project" in honor of Mike D'Amato '68 and Lou DiBlassi '61.
-The project was a gift from Hofstra benefactor James Metzger '83 who insisted that the project be named as a tribute to D'Amato and DiBlassi.
+Hofstra University honored D'Amato in 2009 when it named the Football and Lacrosse Traditions Project in honor of D'Amato and Lou DiBlassi.
+The project was a gift from Hofstra benefactor James Metzger.
 According to Metzger, a former lacrosse All-American himself, D'Amato is "the only person to have been both a lacrosse All-American and a member of a Super Bowl winning team" and "bleeds Hofstra blue and gold".
 D'Amato was a football and lacrosse all-conference selection at Hofstra and is one of only four Hofstra alumni to ever earn a Super Bowl ring.
 In 2004 Hofstra honored D'Amato with the Joseph M. Margiotta Distinguished Service Award.

+D'Amato died on November 22, 2023, at the age of 82.